-Bruno Mars is celebrating a clean sweep of the Grammys last week, having walked away with awards for Song of the Year (“That’s What I Like”), Record of the Year (“24K Magic”), and Album of the Year.
+Bruno Mars is celebrating a clean sweep of the Grammys this week, having walked away with awards for Song of the Year (“That’s What I Like”), Record of the Year (“24K Magic”), and Album of the Year.

 But did you know he started his career out of the limelight, writing songs for others?
 Among his credits are hits like CeLo Green’s 2010 hit “F**k You” and Flo Rida’s “Right Round.”

 And he’s not alone.
 In fact, there is no shortage of Grammy standouts who broke into the business in the writer’s room, toiling out of the spotlight for others.

 Before Kesha scored an emotional performance Sunday night of “Praying” (along w/ her nominations for Best Pop Vocal Album and Best Pop Solo Performance), she started her career penning such hits as “Time of Our Lives” for Miley Cyrus, and “Pink Champagne” for Ariana Grande.

 Lady Gaga got her start writing such hits as “Full Service” by New Kids on the Block, “Elevator” by the Pussycat Dolls, and “Quicksand” by Britney Spears (for whom Gaga originally wrote the hit “Telephone” but was rejected).
 Others like Sia, Jessie J, Taylor Swift, Frank Ocean, Ne Yo, Lenny Kravitz, and many more started off as songwriters as well.

 But for every successful transition, there is a lot of hard work, sacrifice, and financial risk involved.
 So songwriters eyeing this path need to take every advantage they can get to make it a successful one.